OfficeDev/office-js-snippets/README.md

 1. Create a snippet using the Add-in Playground.
 2. Click on `Copy to Clipboard` in the `Share` menu.
 3. Fill in the `author`, `name`, `description`, `source` properties if they are empty so that we can generate the playlist correctly.
 4. Add that snippet into the respective folders.
-Make sure that the snippet file names and folder names are in `kebabcase`.
+Make sure that the snippet file names and folder names are in [`kebab-case`](http://wiki.c2.com/?KebabCase).

 ## Style guidelines: